ILLIAC IV: Logical arrangement

 Each quadrant contained 64 PEs and one CU.
 The CU had access to the entire I/O bus and could address all of the machine's memory.
 The PEs could only access their own local store, the PEM, of 2,048 64-bit words.
 Both the PEs and CU could use load and store operations to access the disk system.

 The cabinets were so large that it required 240 ns for signals to travel from one end to the other.
 For this reason, the CU could not be used to coordinate actions, instead, the entire system was clock-synchronous with all operations in the PEs guaranteed to take the same amount of time no matter what the operands were.
 That way the CU could be sure that the operations were complete without having to wait for results or status codes.

-To improve the performance of operations that required the output of one PE's results to be used as the input to another PE, the PEs were connected directly to their neighbours, as well as the ones eight-steps away - for instance, PE1 was directly connected to PE0 and PE2, as well as PE9 and PE45.
+To improve the performance of operations that required the output of one PE's results to be used as the input to another PE, the PEs were connected directly to their neighbors, as well as the ones eight-steps away — for instance, PE1 was directly connected to PE0 and PE2, as well as PE9 and PE45.
 The eight-away connections allowed faster transport when the data needed to travel between more distant PEs.
 Each shift of data moved 64-words in a single 125 ns clock cycle.

 The system used a one-address format, in which the instructions included the address of one of the operands and the other operand was in the PE's accumulator (the A register).
-The address was sent to the PE's over a separate "broadcast" bus.
+The address was sent to the PEs over a separate "broadcast" bus.
 Depending on the instruction, the value on the bus might refer to a memory location in the PE's PEM, a value in one of the PE registers, or a numeric constant.

 Since each PE had its own memory, while the instruction format and the CUs saw the entire address space, the system included an index register (X) to offset the base address.
 This allowed, for example, the same instruction stream to work on data that was not aligned in the same locations in different PEs.
 The common example would be an array of data that was loaded into different locations in the PEMs, which could then be made uniform by setting the index in the different PEs.